wjgilmore/dreamfactory-book/README.md

 Welcome to the DreamFactory platform!
 Whether you’re an open source user, or a paid customer taking advantage of DreamFactory’s advanced capabilities, we wrote this guide to help you begin incorporating the platform into your organization in the most efficient way possible.

 ::: warning
-This guide is under heavy development, with two of a projected seven chapters complete as of September 25.
-We estimate a new chapter will be completed every few days, so be sure to check back regularly for updates!
+This guide is under heavy development, and is a work-in-progress.
+Check back regularly as we'll be updating the guide on a daily basis!
 :::

 ## About this Guide